Updated on May 25th, 2023

 Determining how to select the best student loan deal is also part of answering the “how do student loans work” question.

-As with any other loan, your child’s first step to finding the best option is to shop around like I mentioned.
+As with any other loan, your student’s first step to finding the best option is to shop around, as I mentioned.
 Why?
 Because the lowest interest rate might not be available at your current primary bank or other previous lenders.

 If undergraduate students must borrow money, we always recommend subsidized loans first since they don’t start accumulating interest until students graduate.
 Next would be unsubsidized from the government.
 Third would be private student loans.
 While there may be exceptions, this order typically holds true.